Kong/kongponents/docs/guide/contributing.md

     ```

     :::tip Note
-    If you think you will be making multiple changes to the code, you can use the `--watch` flag to automatically rebuild when you save changes.
+    Alternatively, if you do not need to rebuild the types and would prefer to watch for changes, you can run just the `vite build` command with the `--watch` flag to automatically rebuild when you save changes.

     ```sh
     yarn vite build --watch